 Biomass Energy in the South

-As the nation looks for renewable alternatives to fossil fuels, the energy contained in trees, grasses and other plants is emerging as a power source for cars, trucks, electric utilities, and heating systems.
-This new industry is starting to take off in the South, a region known for its vast tracts of forestlands.
+As the world looked for clean alternatives to fossil fuels, the energy contained in trees emerged as a power source for electric utilities and heating systems.
+The wood pellet export industry has exploded in the South, a region known for its vast tracts of forestlands.

 Increased Demand for Wood Pellets